cloudcoderdotorg/progsnap-spec/spec.md

 ## Assignment file

 A progsnap data set must contain at least one assignment file, and may contain multiple assignment files.
-An assignment file has a path (relative to *BaseDir*) of the form <code>/assignment<i>NNNN</i>.dat</i></code>, where *NNNN* is an integer assignment number.
+An assignment file has a path (relative to *BaseDir*) of the form <code>/assignment\_<i>NNNN</i>.dat</i></code>, where *NNNN* is an integer assignment number.
 It is recommended (but not required) that the assignment number is padded with leading zeroes as necessary so that all assignment filenames in a data set have the same length.

 TODO: contents

 ## Work history file

 A work history file represents one student's work on one assignment.
 Each progsnap data set will typically have many work history files.
-Work history files have paths (relative to *BaseDir*) of the form <code>/history\_<i>XXXX</i>\_<i>NNNN</i>.dat</code>, where *XXXX* is a student number, and *NNNN* is an assignment number.
+Work history files have paths (relative to *BaseDir*) of the form <code>/history\_<i>NNNN</i>\_<i>XXXX</i>.dat</code>, where *NNNN* is an assignment number, and *XXXX* is a student number.
 It is recommended (but not required) that the student number and assignment number are padded with leading zeroes as necessary so that all assignment filenames in a dataset have the same length.

 TODO: contents